Skip to content

 Use the 15-minute rule

 If you follow your routine and don’t fall asleep within 15 minutes, get up.
-Read, or do another relaxing activity until you feel drowsy.
+Read or do another relaxing activity until you feel drowsy.
 Repeat as needed until you drift off.
-This prevents you from getting into a cycle of frustration over not sleeping which makes insomnia worse.
+This prevents you from getting into a cycle of frustration over not sleeping, which worsens insomnia.

 Avoid sleep disruptors